ItsZeusBro/Hermetica/README.md

 One day we can actually run sasquatch to find a high level equivalent of sasquatch.
 This will greatly optimize Sasquatch for faster run times!
 On another note, we can have sasquatch learn to generalize simulations into functions, by using existing functions to produce tests and having sasquatch produce functions that pass the tests.

 Functions that are found and enshrined can be infused into the simulation engine on the way to solving unknown problems.
-This is only a good idea if they are truly optimal, otherwise dependant solutions become outdated and sub-optimal if they dont keep up with the more optimal function.
-In otherwords, if A depends on B and B gets replaced with B' then A is still dependent on B and B' has no bearing on the impact of A and all the compute time spent on finding A with B gets wasted if A is to improve.
+Think of how many things can be achieved with a knife?
+If the tool is general purpose enough, what's to say that it doesn't provide a faster way to any particular solution.

 ## A good reason for Arbitrary Deterministic Encoding
 Arbitrary symbols that are reused to represent any characther (as opposed to one to one encoding of literals) means we can get lucky overtime if inputs and outputs across literals share the same input output solution relativity.

 So if abc as input uses 123 for its translation and def uses 123 for its translation, they both share the same relativity for all function inputs and outputs, and if the problem is associated with this relativity, (like problems involving mathematical induction), then we can probably have the same simulation and generation output correspond to multiple inputs and outputs for different functions.
 This might find higher order functions that serve more than one purpose!
 This could converge on the physics of calculation (a general purpose simulation)!

-## More Applications:
-We can eventually encode assembly language instructions and run them in a virtual machine to make middle tier functions for the near term future.
-We want to focus on Sasquatch itself, slowly replacing all of its core functionality to scale its performance.

-Finally, we want to use sasquatch to find an equation that can compute any simulation (any generation of a simulation) in one step

-## Design Goals
-We would like to calculate the computational cost of each generation for any nxn matrix a priori, and gather experimental data to see bang for buck performance of real solutions over-time, then fork the code-base and optimize simulations for a single matrix type that give us the most efficiency. (we can do more than one to diversify overtime)

 ## Moon Shot: